-Obje ctives Cont rols C34 Security intercom systems are discreetly located and in a style and materials complimentary to the character of the building.
+3.8.7 Inter-war flat buildings Objectives Controls C34 Security intercom systems are discreetly located and in a style and materials complimentary to the character of the building.
 C35 Alarm bell boxes and the like, are not attached to the principal building elevations.
-014 To ensure that additions and alterations for fire upgrading and safety are discrete, and retain and respect the original and significant building fabric.
-C36 New or upgraded services are discreetly and sensitively located to minimise visual impact.
-C37 New or upgraded services, such as rising mains and wiring, are located within existing ducts, behind cornices or bulkheads or within external lightwells that are not visually prominent.
-C38 Wiring or other services are housed in concealed conduits.
+O14 To ensure that additions and alte for fire upgrading and safety are and retain and respect the original significant building fabric. discrete, and sensitively located to minimise visual significant building fabric.
+C37 New or upgraced services, such as rising mains and wiring, are located within existing ducts, behind cornices or bulkheads or within external lightwells that are not visually prominent.
+C36 Wiring or other services are housed in concealed conduits.
 C39 Original timber staircases are retained and smoke isolated, if necessary.
-C40 Where the height of the original stair balustrades is modified for fire safety-the modification is discreet and sympathetically integrated with the existing stair balustrade.
-C41 Stair treads applied to existing stairs are discrete.
-C42 New lifts are designed and located so that the addition: a) is located outside the principal building form, if practical; and b) does not require significant alterations to existing common areas.
+2015 Pr C40 Where the height of the original stair balustrades is modified for fire safety-the modification is discreet and sympathetically integrated with the existing stair balustrade. edbyMDCR C41 Stair treads applied to existing stairs are discrete.
+C42 New lifts are designed and located so that the addition: 907 a) is located outside the principal building form, if practical; and b) does not require significant alterations to existing common areas.
 C43 Existing original external and internal doors and door hardware are retained and upgraded rather than replaced.

-Objectives Controls C44 Existing original fanlights and other openings are retained and sealed from behind, if necessary.
+inter-war flat buildings Obje ctives Contr rols C44 Existing original fanlights and other openings are retained and sealed from behind, if necessary.
 C45 Emergency and exit lighting is incorporated into existing original light fittings, where practical.
 C46 Smoke and/or thermal detectors are discreetly located and do not impact on decorative plaster cornices and ceilings.
-O15 To ensure that ancillary development does not detract from the style and character of Inter-War flat buildings and their settings.
+015 To ensure that ancillary development does not detract from the style and character of Inter-War flat buildings and their settings.
 C47 Ancillary development, such as garages and laundries, constructed at the same time as the building are retained.
 Any modifications are sympathetic to the original building.
-C48 New ancillary development: a) is smaller in scale than the principal building; b) is not located between the principal building and the street front, and generally located at the rear behind the principal building; c) is constructed in a style, form, materials and finishes that match the principal building; d) is single storey with a maximum clear internal height of 2.4m; and e) is sympathetic in scale and style to traditional forms of ancillary structures.
-016 To promote restoration and reconstruction works to restore significance.
-C49 Unsympathetic additions and modifications to the building, and its grounds, are removed and replaced with sympathetic works, or reinstatement of original forms and matching fabric.
+C48 New ancillary development: en a) is smaller in scale than the principal building; 2015 Amendia b) is not located between the principal building and the street front, and generally located at the rear behind the principal building; 20/2 c) is constructed in a style, form, materials and finishes that match the principal building; CR V d) is single storey with a maximum clear internal height of 2.4m; and ON MO e) is sympathetic in scale and style to traditional forms of ancillary structures.
+36 To promote restoration and reconstruction works to restore significance.
+C49 Unsympathetic additions and modification to the building, and its grounds, are removed and replaced with sympathetic works, or reinstatement of original forms and matching fabric.